Ubn-Jr/octoposPrimeDev/README.md

 # octoposPrimeDev

-Development and test env for Octopos Prime
+Development and test env for Octopos Prime.